jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 \attrib{Gergely Ambrus}

 ## Trying to climb into *M2*.

-Incompetence, bravery and no luck.
+\begin{quote} Incompetence, bravery and no luck. \end{quote}

-Our main aim in 2008 was to discover the connection between *M2* and Gardener's World, a feat which would heap honor on the shoulders of who discovered it.
+Our main aim in 2008 was to discover the connection between *M2* and *Gardeners' World*, a feat which would heap honor on the shoulders of who discovered it.
-2008 was my first year of caving in Slovenia and I was Very Keen.
+2008 was my first year of caving in Slovenia and I was \textit{very keen}.
 I dreamed of my shoulders baring the honor of the great discovery and did all I possibly could to be on the right trip at the right time.
-I took part in a few of the rigging trips down *M2* and was amazed by alpine caving on Migovec: the huge huge pitches, the dry nature of the caving, could not wait for more “pushing”.
+I took part in a few of the rigging trips down *M2* and was amazed by alpine caving on Migovec: the truly huge pitches, the dry nature of the caving, could not wait for more “pushing”.
-At the time, the bivi rumour machine had determined the most likely way to find the connection was to explore the area around *Kill'em All* in *Captain Kangaroo*.
+At the time, the Bivi rumour machine had determined the most likely way to find the connection was to explore the area around *Kill'em All* in *Captain Kangaroo*.
 This side branch of *Vrtnarija* had been pushed the previous year by Rik and was infamous: uncharacteristically tight and twatty, rigged sparsely and badly, a total nightmare.

-My first pushing trip in Cpt Kangaroo was with Clewin.
+My first pushing trip in *Captain Kangaroo* was with Clewin.
-The deeper you get into Captain K the more ridiculous the rigging was, with plenty of dodgy climbs waiting to dislocate your shoulder or break your ankle.
+The deeper you get into *Captain Kangaroo* the more ridiculous the rigging was, with plenty of dodgy climbs waiting to dislocate your shoulder or break your ankle.
 The cherry on the cake was at the time *Kill'em All*, the most insane piece of rigging I have ever been exposed to.

 The pitch head is at the end of a tight rift.
 The original rigging consisted of a Y-hang in the main shaft, roughly half a meter below the entrance rift.
 The only way to get on the rope was to clip in and drop on the rope, possibly with a forward roll.